Juanito Quintana: Life in Pamplona

-Quintana married Juana Mantecón Iturri (1911-1999) and had a son, Juan.
+Quintana married Juana Mantecón Iturri (1911–1999), who had been a waitress at his hotel, and they had a son, Juan.

 Spanish Civil War and World War II

-During the Second Spanish Republic Quintana was a prominent Republican sympathizer and political organizing often took place in his hotel.
-In July 1936, at the beginning of the Spanish Civil War, Quintana was away from Pamplona, because he had gone to Mont-de-Marsan to see bullfights, which saved him from being a victim of repression against Republicans, but his hotel was requisitioned by the new authorities and he could never get it back.
+During the Second Spanish Republic, Quintana was a prominent Republican sympathizer and political organizing often took place in his hotel.
+In July 1936, at the beginning of the Spanish Civil War, Quintana and his wife were away from Pamplona, because they were gone to Mont-de-Marsan to see bullfights, which saved him from being a victim of repression against Republicans, but his hotel was requisitioned by the new authorities and he could never get it back.
 He settled for some years in France, where his brother Alberto ran a hotel in the town of Biarritz.
-In 1941 both brothers were able to return to Spain and settled in San Sebastián.
+In 1941, both brothers were able to return to Spain and settled in San Sebastián.
 During World War II Alberto Quintana was part of the Comet line, which helped Allied soldiers and airmen return to Britain during the Second World War after crossing the Basque-Navarre border on the way to Gibraltar.